 A course which develops in detail many of the fundamental concepts used in chemistry.
 Topics include the study of gases, thermodynamics, thermodynamic properties of liquids and solids, the nature of electrolytes, phase equilibria, and chemical equilibria.
 Four lectures and one four hour laboratory period per week.
 Prerequisite: CHE 105, 106, MTH 211, PHY 211, 212 or concurrent enrollment.
-Alternate years, Fall '09.
+Fall, odd years.